besok/trello-flow/README.md

 - random for action(move)
 - extra fields for action(copy)
-- add a telegram bot
+- add a separation for tasks by boards

 ### Thoughts